(FICTION 6,870 words) (BACK TO HOME PAGE)

 He wiped her tear with his hand.
 The teardrop trickled down his index finger and he put it to his mouth.
 She kissed him again.
 Then she undressed him.
 Then he undressed her.

 Afterwards, she lay her head on his heaving chest.
-“The transfer’s in one month, Cat,” she murmured.
+“We have only one month, Cat,” she murmured.

 She stretched and yawned.
 “Et puis Vienne.”

 ‘And then Vienna’ robbed Cat of the power of speech.
 Was she speaking of the future to push him into the past?